roelmann/seahorse/README.md

 different page types while the theme setting in general.php would apply to the whole site.
 To use these layout files edit the config.php file to the required pagetype to the layout (threecolhg, blogleft, blogright) as needed.

+Edit 18/8/13:
+1 sidebar column pre and post options have now been added to the settings page Additional 'spare' layout files for these options have also been added to the theme - these are NOT used by default in the theme but are present if an admin wishes to set different layouts for different page types.